amandaguglieri/hackinglife/docs/log4j.md

 {"username":"lala","password":"lele","remember":false,"strict":true}
 ```

-This request is from [HackTheBox machine: Unified](htb-unified.md).
+This request is from "HackTheBox machine: Unified".
 As we can read from the Unifi version exploit, the injectable parameter is "remember".
 So we insert there our payload and with Repeater, send the request:

 ```